eeditiones/tei-publisher-vscode/README.md

 # TEI Publisher Extension for Visual Studio Code

-A package to help editors work on TEI files.
+An extension to help editors work on TEI files.

 ## Features

 * Preview the currently edited TEI document by sending it to a TEI Publisher instance where it will be transformed to HTML via an existing ODD
-* Look up an entity in a register database
+* Look up an entity in one of the configured authority databases and replace the current selection with a TEI tag corresponding to the entity type

 ### Preview

 Get an HTML preview of the TEI file currently opened in the editor.
 The content is sent to a TEI Publisher endpoint and transformed to HTML via an ODD with processing instructions.
 The extension queries the server for a list of available ODDs and lets you choose one.